EmmanuelPetrus/Enhanced_Reaction_Time_Game/README.md

 ## Acknowledgments

-We extend our gratitude to the open-source community for their contributions and support in creating this project.
+We extend our gratitude to Dr. Olawale Akinwale, the instructor for EEE308 (Digital System Analysis and Design) for his guidance and dedication.

 ## License